Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

-These transformation rules enable the exploration of a rich plan space for SGQ that are represented in the proposed SGA.
-In particular, the novel \textsf{PATH} operator and its transformation rules enable the integration of existing approaches for RPQ evaluation with standard optimization techniques such as join ordering and pushing down selection in a principled manner.
-Traditionally, path query evaluation follows two main approaches: graph traversals guided by finite automata, or relational algebra extended with transitive closure, i.e., $alpha$-RA \cite{Pacaci_2020, koschmieder2012regular, salihoglu2019graph, fan2017incremental, baeza13, yakovets2016query}.
+These transformation rules enable the exploration of a rich plan space for SGQ that are represented by SGA.
+In particular, PATH and its transformation rules enable the integration of existing approaches for RPQ evaluation with standard optimization techniques such as join ordering and pushing down selection in a principled manner.
+Traditionally, path query evaluation follows two approaches \cite{Pacaci_2020, koschmieder2012regular, salihoglu2019graph, fan2017incremental, baeza13, yakovets2016query}: graph traversals guided by finite automata, or relational algebra extended with transitive closure, i.e., $alpha$-RA.
 Yakovets et al. introduce a hybrid approach (Waveguide) and model the cost factors that impact the efficiency of RPQ evaluation on static graphs \cite{yakovets2016query}.
-SGA enables the representation of these approaches in a uniform manner, and the above transformation rules enable us to explore plan space that subsumes these existing plans.
-Section \ref{sec:experiments-transformation} shows how an example application of these transformation rules and presents a micro-benchmark demonstrating the potential benefits of query optimizations through the exploration of the rich plan space due to SGA's transformation rules.
+SGA enables the representation of these approaches in a uniform manner, and the above transformation rules enable the exploration of a rich plan space that subsumes these existing plans.
+An example application of these transformation rules and a micro-benchmark demonstrating the potential benefits of query optimizations through plan space exploration is given in Section \ref{sec:experiments-transformation}.